It seems like we hear it everywhere we go online as marketers: It’s all about growth.

 Without feedback from customers and prospects, we are left with raw data to help us understand our resonance and performance.

 Often, small-to-midsize high-growth companies don’t have enough data to figure out what’s really going on.
 Effective feedback collection requires software and the talent to use it.
-Use surveys and personae or customer interviews to gather feedback and refine your strategy.
+Use surveys and personas or customer interviews to gather feedback and refine your strategy.

 3. Your growth strategy is too narrow.